conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ### GitHub Updater

 This hook is similar to the Bintray updater but with GitHub.
 It updates the repository information such as description, topics and webpage.
+This way all the information is in GitHub and it will help when searching for recipe sources.

+You will need to set a GitHub API token as environment variable and perform an export of the recipe you want to get its information updated.
+It will use the URL attribute in the recipe to perform the update.

 See hook documentation: https://github.com/conan-io/hooks#github-update